quevinjames/cmsc_124_project/README.md

 3. Choose Mode:
     - The terminal will ask: Run in GUI mode? (y/n):
     - Type y to launch the GUI.
-    - Type n to run in CLI or basically won't run in GUI.
+    - Type n to run in CLI or basically won't run GUI.
 4. In GUI Mode:
     - Click "Upload File" to load a .lol file (sample files are in the test cases folder).
     - Click "Analyze" to tokenize, parse, and execute the code.